skytap/well-architected-framework/operations/performance/README.md

 # Performance

-# **Skytap on Azure Storage Architecture and Performance Tuning for Skytap IBM Power Logical Partitions (LPARs)**
+# **{{site.SoA}} Storage Architecture and Performance Tuning for {{site.Brand}} IBM Power Logical Partitions (LPARs)**

 ## Introduction

-This article discusses storage architecture for Skytap on Azure (SOA) in addition to common best practices for tuning IBM Power workloads that include IBM i, AIX, and Linux on Power workloads.
+This article discusses storage architecture for {{site.SoA}} (SOA) in addition to common best practices for tuning IBM Power workloads that include IBM i, AIX, and Linux on Power workloads.
 One of the most overlooked variables in moving on-premises workloads to cloud-based solutions is the difference in storage architectures from traditional on-premises solutions.

 ## Executive Summary

-Skytap on Azure’s storage architecture is designed to be cloud-native and multi-tenant from the ground up and carefully balances performance with high availability.
+{{site.SoA}}’s storage architecture is designed to be cloud-native and multi-tenant from the ground up and carefully balances performance with high availability.
 SOA storage leverages native iSCSI for IBM Power and is built on a scaled-out architecture that leverages ZFS (formerly known as Zettabyte File System) for block-level storage.
 This architecture provides for unique capabilities that are truly unique to SOA.

-Skytap has completed extensive performance testing and benchmarking on its infrastructure using standardized performance testing tools such as[ NDISK64](https://www.ibm.com/support/pages/using-ndisk64-test-new-disk-set-ups-flash-systems) for AIX.
+{{site.Brand}} has completed extensive performance testing and benchmarking on its infrastructure using standardized performance testing tools such as[ NDISK64](https://www.ibm.com/support/pages/using-ndisk64-test-new-disk-set-ups-flash-systems) for AIX.
 For IBM i, we used in-house benchmarking tools that stress the Library structure of IBM i ([QSYS.LIB](https://www.ibm.com/docs/en/i/7.5?topic=systems-library-file-system-qsyslib)) vs. testing the Integrated File System (IFS) which is found to deliver similar performance characteristics to AIX and Power Linux.
 Testing was done using a combination of 80% read and 20% write Input/Operations pers second (IOPS) that mirrors that of actual workloads we observe customers running in SOA today.